In the Job Results page, you can explore the details of an executed job. In the Jobs page, click View Results next to the specific job.

 Figure: Job Results page

-Click View Dependencies to see the recipes and datasets on which the job depends.
+View Dependencies - See the recipes and datasets on which the job depends.

 The upper section of the Job Results window provides summary information on the job that was executed.
 In particular, you should pay attention to the mismatched values and missing values counts, which identify the approximate percentage of affected values across the entire dataset.
 For more information, see Overview of Visual Profiling.

 NOTE: The computational cost of generating exact visual profiling measurements on large datasets in interactive visual profiles severely impacts performance.
 As a result, visual profiles across an entire dataset represent statistically significant approximations.

-NOTE: Cloud Dataprep treats null values as missing values.
+NOTE: Cloud Dataprep by TRIFACTA® treats null values as missing values.
 Imported values that are null are generated as missing values in job results (represented in the gray bar).
 See Manage Null Values.

 - Dataset: Click the name of the dataset to review details.
 See Dataset Details Page.

-In the lower section, you can explore details of the transformations on individual columns.
+In the lower section, you can explore details of the transformations of individual columns.
 Use this area to explore mismatched or missing data elements in individual columns.
-Then, you can add the selected rows back into the Transformer Page for further refinement on the recipe.

 Depending on the data type of the column, varying information is displayed.
 For more information, see Column Statistics Reference.

 Tip: You should review the type information for each column, which is indicated by the icon to the left of the column.